brunoton/return-to-consciousness/complete-essay-v2.md

 ### The Empirical Equivalence Insight

 This point deserves emphasis: objective empiricism remains fully intact under consciousness-first metaphysics.
+Under analytical idealism, for instance:

+- **Mathematical relationships still hold:** Physical laws describe consistent patterns in how experiences unfold within universal consciousness
+- **Measurement still works:** Instruments and observations operate as stable patterns within the same conscious field
-Under analytical idealism, mathematical relationships still describe consistent patterns, measurement still works, prediction remains possible, and technology functions—all because these achievements exploit reliable patterns in experience, regardless of whether those patterns exist in "matter" or "mind."
-(The fuller implications of this empirical equivalence for scientific practice will be explored in Part V.)
+- **Prediction remains possible:** Regular patterns in experience enable reliable forecasting regardless of whether those patterns exist in "matter" or "mind"
+- **Intersubjective agreement occurs:** Different perspectives within consciousness can converge on shared observations
+- **Technology functions:** Practical applications work because they exploit reliable patterns in experience, not because they manipulate "mind-independent matter"

 The empirical content of science—its predictive success, technological applications, and mathematical elegance—transfers completely to consciousness-first frameworks.
 What doesn't transfer are the unnecessary metaphysical assumptions that create more problems than they solve.